Competitions & Exams

 The term “feis” (pronounced “fesh”) is commonly used referring to Irish dance competitions.

 Competitions take place annually in Gauteng, KwaZulu-Natal, Port Elizabeth and Cape Town culminating in the prestigious South African Irish dance championships (South African Oireachtas) taking place in September each year.
 The event, which in 2019 celebrated its 15th year since inception, attracts Irish dancers from around the country to compete in a variety of sections with the main event being the Craobh Comórtas (CC) where dancers compete for trophies in their various age groups and aim to qualify for the world championships.
-The 50th World Irish Dancing Championship was scheduled to take place in 2020 but due to COVID-19, it was postponed.
-A new date is awaited.

 Duncan Studio Accolades